AgibotTech/Omnihand-2025-SDK/document/en/API_PYTHON.md

         joint_motor_index: The index of the joint motor (1-10).

     Returns:
         int: The current velocity value.
+Returns -1 on failure.

     Note:
         This interface is not supported for serial port communication.